marcozanotti/marcozanotti/README.md

 ## 📖 About Me

-I am a machine learning engineer and data scientist with broad knowledge in time series analysis, forecasting, anomaly detection, and econometrics.
+I am a data scientist with broad knowledge in time series analysis, forecasting, anomaly detection, and econometrics.
 I specialized in developing and enhancing business **forecasting processes and practices**.
 Over the years I developed and contributed to core forecasting systems in sectors like e-commerce fashion, airline, tourism, and travel.
 I also guided and mentored junior colleagues in developing predictive models that enable accurate forecasting.
 I am passionate about advancing the field of forecasting and fostering collaboration between academia and industry.
 I do academic work in time series forecasting, and I am a **Member of the International Institute of Forecasters**.